abstractlyZach/reZIDE/docs/config.md

 mark = "tiny-window"
 ```

-## Container
+## Section
-A container is an object that contains other Containers or Windows.
+A section is an object that contains other Sections or Windows.
 * split: its split orientation (horizontal or vertical)
 * children: a list of its children's names
 * sizes: a list of its children's sizes

-Here are two Container definitions in TOML:
+Here are two Section definitions in TOML:
 ```toml
 [screen]
 split = "horizontal"